Below are just some of the key reasons why it is so important children attend school:

 At Holy Cross Catholic Primary School, we understand that sometimes it can be more difficult to get your children to school.
 We offer the following support network to help families:

 - Daily Walking Bus around the local area to support families in enabling their children to come to school on time (Please contact the school office to book your child a place on the Walking Bus)

 - A phone call from the school office on the first day of absence

 - Home visit from our Welfare and Attendance lead if your child’s absence lasts more then 3 days.

-- Phone call/meetings with our Family Support Lead if your child’s absence falls below 96% or you need support about your child’s absence.
+- Phone call/meetings with our Assistant Head if your child’s absence falls below 96% or you need support about your child’s absence.